OpenFAST/openfast/docs/source/testing/index.rst

     Be sure to clone the repo with the ``--recursive`` flag or execute ``git submodule update --init --recursive`` after cloning.

-The test suite can be configured with `CMake <https://cmake.org/>`__ similar to OpenFAST.
-The default CMake configuration is useful, but may need customization for particular build environments.
-See the :ref:`installation` section for more details on configuring the CMake targets.

-While the unit tests must be built with CMake due to its external dependencies, the regression test may be executed without CMake. :numref:`unit_test` and :numref:`regression_test` have more information on unit testing and regression testing, respectively.
+The test suite can be configured with CMake similar to OpenFAST.
+The default CMake configuration is generally applicable, but may need customization for particular build environments.
+See the :ref:`understanding_cmake` section for more details on configuring the CMake targets.
+While the unit tests must be built with CMake due to its external dependencies, the regression test may be executed without CMake.

 Test specific documentation
 ---------------------------